AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Introduction

 \section{Introduction}

 A new generation of experiments designed to bring our understanding of dark matter and dark energy to a new level is gaining momentum.
-The Euclid satellite mission in particular will map the dark matter distribution in the Universe to an unprecedented accuracy, using the gravitational lensing effect of its mass on the shapes of observed galaxy images, and measure its expansion history using galaxy redshift measurements.
-Its results will allow stringent tests of the cosmological concordance model, including possible time evolution of dark energy and the validity of general relativity on cosmological scales.
-They will constrain the nature of dark matter, and provide the most accurate constraints on light neutrino masses \citep{euclid}.
+The {\it Euclid} satellite mission has started to map the dark matter distribution in the Universe with unprecedented accuracy, using the gravitational lensing effect of its mass on the shapes of observed galaxy images.
+In combination with Euclid's measurements of the Universe's expansion history using galaxy redshift measurements, these results will allow for stringent tests of the cosmological concordance model, including possible time evolution of dark energy and the validity of general relativity on cosmological scales, as well as to constrain the light neutrino masses \citep{euclid}.